On the volume of some Fano K-moduli spaces: Introduction

 The existence of KE metrics in the smooth case of del Pezzo quartic was studied by Arezzo, Ghigi and Pirola in \cite{AGP}.
-With this in mind, and the work of \cite{LWX15} the Weil-Petersson volume of the moduli space of KE del-Pezzo Quartics is:
+The explicit identification of the K-moduli with a GIT quotient was done by Mabuchi and Mukai in \cite{MabMuk} for $n \leq 2$ and for $n>2$ by Spotti and Sun in \cite{SS}.
+With this in mind, and the work of \cite{LWX15}, the volume of the quartic del Pezzo K-moduli space is a Weil-Petersson volume. \\ In the case of pairs, we are able to prove the following: